tahminarasoli/javascript-30-g5/project-planning/development-strategy.md

 ### 07 end
-- create PR to assign reviewer
+- create PR and assign reviewers
 - merge each project to master branch
 - final test